Recommended for you:

 Recalling Bad Associations

-Just one bad experience associated with bathing can traumatize your dog and teach them to fear baths, says The Dodo.
+Just one bad experience associated with bathing can traumatize your dog and teach them to fear baths.
 Getting scalded by hot water, slipping and falling in the tub, getting water up the nose or getting stinging shampoo in the eyes can all make your pup feel like baths aren't safe.
 Even upsetting experiences with other grooming activities, like pain caused by getting their nails clipped too short, can create bad associations with bath time if they're done in close conjunction with baths.

 Loss of Control